ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 {PANEL:Subscription that works with lowest level API}

-Here we create a subscription that works with blittable document representation that can be useful in very high performance scenarios, but it may be dangerous due to the direct usage of unmanaged memory.
+Here we create a subscription that works with blittable document representation that can be useful in extreme high-performance scenarios, but it may be dangerous due to the direct usage of unmanaged memory.

 {CODE blittable_worker@ClientApi\DataSubscriptions\DataSubscriptions.cs /}